Crono1124/BattleTactics/README.md

  Light to Medium Mechs should now have a purpose throughout the entire game with the above additions.
 AP Missiles are perfect for destroying enemy weapon systems and components on heavier mechs.

+### Balance Adjustments:

++All new units added into all random encounters

 # Coming Soon: